Ian2020/monica_reminder/README.md

   * Other reminder frequencies: N week, month and year
   * Allow cutoff to be configurable
   * Disable Monica's own reminder handling
+* Change email template to include a link to contact.
+The link is not available from the database, it appears to be a route calculated inside Monica unf.

 ## Implementation Notes